sapegin/sapegin.me/src/content/blog/adhd-focus.md

 ## Work from home

-There are so many distractions in a typical office, especially in one with an open plan, where you sit together with dozens of other people in the same room.
+A typical office is full of distractions, especially one with an open plan, where you sit together with dozens of other people in the same room.
 Someone is constantly talking to someone else.
 Someone is having a Zoom call next to you.
 Someone is constantly distracting you with “quick questions” that take at least 20 minutes to answer and 20 more to remember what you were doing before it.

 At home, I have very few distractions, and I can organize my workspace in a way that works for me.